 - strong EAL pedagogy is evident in classroom programs, planning, teaching and assessment practices

-- EAL learners’ progress is assessed and reported against the EAL standards in the EAL Companion to the AusVELS.
+- EAL learners’ progress is assessed and reported against the achievement standards of the Victorian Curriculum F-10 EAL.

 - Assessment practices focus on monitoring and assessing progress, then involving the learner as much as possible in evaluating where they are and where they need to get to, and enhancing student learning